Headgum: A Funny Feeling

 Comedians and supernatural enthusiasts Betsy Sodaro and Marcy Jarreau discuss paranormal experiences with their comedian friends and celebrity guests.
 Past guests include Aubrey Plaza and Sasheer Zamata.
 The show debuted on September 29, 2017.

 All Fantasy Everything

-Host Ian Karmel – with frequent co-hosts Sean Jordan and David Gborie – conducts a fantasy draft for pop culture topics with guests.
+Host Ian Karmel – with co-hosts Sean Jordan and David Gborie – conducts a fantasy draft for pop culture topics with guests.
 People who have appeared on the podcast include Ron Funches and Kumail Nanjiani, who together drafted video games; Jon Cryer, who drafted candy; and Katie Nolan, who drafted MTV shows.
 The show premiered on September 15, 2016, and has aired 125 episodes as of March 28, 2019.

 John-Michael Bond of The Daily Dot praised All Fantasy Everything as one of the top comedy podcasts of 2018, describing it as "a refreshing change of pace".

 Buckets With Amir Blumenfeld

 Amir Blumenfeld and guests discuss basketball.
 Buckets premiered on August 22, 2018, and has featured appearances from Ben Schwartz; Jerry Ferrara; and Hayes Davenport.